sanikamal/nlp-atoz/README.md

         Notebook: Topic_Modeling_LDA.ipynb

     Machine Translation using Transformer Models
-        Description: Implementing a machine translation system using Transformer models, such as
+        Description: Implementing a machine translation system using Transformer models, such as BERT or GPT-2.

-User
-continue with remains
-ChatGPT

-BERT or GPT-2.
 This project showcases the power of transformer-based models in the domain of language translation.

     Notebook: Machine_Translation_Transformer.ipynb